-- Put an ice pack, gel pack, or package of frozen vegetables, wrapped in a cloth on the area every 3 to 4 hours, for up to 20 minutes at a time.
+- Put an ice pack, gel pack, or package of frozen vegetables wrapped in a cloth on the area every 3 to 4 hours for up to 20 minutes at a time.

-- Take an anti-inflammatory medicine such as ibuprofen, or other medicine as directed by your provider.
-Nonsteroidal anti-inflammatory medicines (NSAIDs) may cause stomach bleeding and other problems.
+- Take pain medicine, such as acetaminophen, ibuprofen, or other medicine as directed by your provider.
+Nonsteroidal anti-inflammatory medicines (NSAIDs), such as ibuprofen, may cause stomach bleeding and other problems.
 These risks increase with age.
 Read the label and take as directed.
 Unless recommended by your healthcare provider, do not take for more than 10 days.

-How I prevent piriformis syndrome?
+How can I help prevent piriformis syndrome?

 Published by RelayHealth.

 Copyright ©2014 McKesson Corporation and/or one of its subsidiaries.
 All rights reserved.